Club Name: Nottingham Forest Football Club

 Nottingham Forest current league

-Steve Cooper guided Nottingham Forest back into the Premier League for the first time since 1998/99 for the 2022/23 season.
-The Reds secured their return to the top-flight with a 1-0 win against Huddersfield Town in the Championship play-off final through Levi Colwill’s own goal.
+The Reds secured their return to the top-flight in a 1-0 win against Huddersfield Town in the Championship play-off final after Levi Colwill’s own goal.

 Current league: Premier League (2022-present)